When should you do a gastroscopy? Is frequent FGD harmful to health, and how often is such a study recommended? Indications for diagnostics

 • esophageal stenosis.

-This is considered an absolute contraindication, and if such diseases have appeared since the last examination, it is better to consult a doctor.
-Perhaps the doctor will propose to undergo an ultrasound scan (ultrasound) or X-ray instead of gastroscopy to determine gastric pathology.
+This is considered an absolute contraindication and, if such diseases have appeared since the last examination, it is better to consult a doctor.
+Perhaps the doctor will suggest an ultrasound instead of gastroscopy to determine gastric pathology ( ultrasonography) or x-ray.

-It is recommended to postpone the planned examination for a while in case of upper respiratory tract infections.
-This is due to the fact that when performing fibrogastroscopy, the patient needs to breathe through the nose, and with respiratory infections, nasal breathing is very difficult.
-In addition, with the introduction of a gastroscope, it is possible to introduce pathogenic pathogens from the nasopharynx into the esophagus or stomach.
-It is necessary to first cure infectious diseases, and then go through EGD.
+It is recommended to postpone routine examination for a while in case of upper respiratory tract infections.
+This is due to the fact that when performing fibrogastroscopy, the patient needs to breathe through his nose, and in case of respiratory infections nasal breathing it can be very difficult.
+In addition, when a gastroscope is inserted, it is possible to introduce pathogenic pathogens from the nasopharynx into the esophagus or stomach.
+Worth curing first infectious diseases, and after that undergo an FGDS.

-Gastroscopy is the most accurate method for diagnosing diseases of the digestive system located in the upper gastrointestinal tract.
-It allows you to detect in the early stages even such a dangerous disease as cancer.
-You need to perform such manipulation only in a special office as prescribed by a doctor.
-How dangerous is it, and how often can gastroscopy be done?
-These are quite natural questions for a person who will have such a procedure.
+Gastroscopy is the most accurate method for diagnosing diseases of the digestive organs located in the upper gastrointestinal tract.
+It makes it possible to identify even such dangerous disease like cancer.
+This manipulation should only be performed in a special office as prescribed by a doctor.
+How dangerous is this, and how often can gastroscopy be done?
+Quite natural questions for a person who is undergoing such a procedure.
 We will answer them.

-Gastroscopy - examination of the esophagus, stomach, and sometimes the duodenum with a special device.
-A gastroscope is a device consisting of a long and flexible hose with a fiber optic camera at the end.
-She transmits the image to the monitor.
-By analyzing the picture taken, the doctor makes a diagnosis and prescribes treatment.
-The flexible device allows you not to miss a single area during the examination.
+Gastroscopy is an examination of the esophagus, stomach, and sometimes duodenum using a special device.
+A gastroscope is a device consisting of a long and flexible hose equipped with a fiber optic camera at the end.
+It transmits the image to the monitor.
+Analyzing the image taken, the doctor makes a diagnosis and prescribes treatment.
+The flexible device allows you not to miss a single area during the study.

 Indications for gastroscopy are:

-• suspicion of cancer in the esophagus or stomach;
+• suspected cancer in the esophagus or stomach;

 • monitoring during the treatment of diseases of the digestive tract;